aridjayarecipes/cutesrecipes.web.app/content/post/1976-easiest-way-to-prepare-speedy-idli-dahi-chatpata-chat.md

 - "Put into oil do deep fry until it gets golden colour."
 - "Take all fried idlis,then take a serving plate pour hung curd(beat) over fried idli pieces"
 - "Then sprinkle salt,chilli powder,cumin powder,chat masala,green chutney"
-- "Then add onion,sev,pour curd and pour tamarind chutney and decorate pomegranate seeds,coriander leaves and it's ready to serve."
+- "Then add onion,sev,pour curd and pour tamarind chutney and decorate pomegranate seeds,coriander leaves and it&#39;s ready to serve."
 categories:
 - Recipe
 tags: